-- Narrative and ideology Students study two popular feature films to learn how they are constructed to appeal to audiences and reinforce or challenge popular beliefs. - Media production development Students select a media form of their choice to research and develop skills that they will use in the completion of their production.
-Media forms include: video, sound, animation, photography, print, or convergent media. - Media production design Students create a design for a media production in the media form of their choice.
+- Narratives and their contexts Through the study of a feature film or television series, students seek to understand how the context of the narrative influences its construction and audience readings. - Research, development, and experimentation Students select a media form of their choice to research and develop skills that they will use in the completion of their production.
+Media forms include: video, sound, animation, photography, print, or convergent media. - Pre-Production planning Students refine their narrative ideas and create a design for how to produce their final media product in the media form of their choice.